|© 1993 - 2020 captainjohn.org

 stress free, trouble free cruising with very EASILY AFFORDABLE "boat related" expenses.

 Voyaging on a frugal boat & budget is NOT about having enough money.
 It is about how we chose to spend it.

 While some might have you believe a good live aboard boat for cruising the Loop will cost you upwards of $250,000, We're here to let you know, no

 one in our little group has ever paid more than $60,000.
 Capt.
 John who has made this voyage in 7 different boats, says he's never paid more than

 $30,000 and 3 of them were purchased for less than $10,000.
 One in fact was purchased for $3,000.

 Believing one has to be "rich" to cruise the Loop is a myth.
 One simply needs to be financially healthy.
-Indeed, most of us with the most
+Indeed, most of us with experience, have

-experience purchase good used boats near 36-feet, costing $50,000 or less, and we are having the time of their lives.
+purchased good used boats near 36-feet, costing $50,000 or less, and we're the ones having the most fun.

 |When cruising America's Great Loop - Your major expenses will be: